 It was a little intimidating after opening the box of those j bars and seeing all those pieces and bolts but assembly wasn’t difficult once I put my thinking cap on.
 The instructions plus some common sense got the job done.

 One thing I worried about was how easy they would be to attach and remove from the crossbars.
 Other more pricey options are easier to install and remove, such as the Yakima Jaylow Kayak Carrier (also on Amazon).
-In the future I might go with those if I catch them on sale but the Tengchang rack does the job and they aren’t terribly difficult to remove.
+As someone who has now used to cheaper system, if your budget allows it, I would highly recommend going with Yakima or a similar system.

 Whatever you go with make sure that they are compatible with your vehicle.
 Most SUVs have side rails which makes attaching crossbars easy but there are options for vehicles without siderails.
 Shop around and learn as much as you can.